 The courtroom showdown between the creators of Call of Duty and publisher Activision won't be happening.
 Attorneys involved tell Polygon that the case won't be going before a jury and that the case has been resolved.

-An attorney representing Jason West and Vince Zampella, former heads of Call of Duty developer Infinity Ward, says a settlement has been reached in the suit but that the terms of that settlement are strictly confidential.
+An attorney representing Jason West and Vince Zampella, former heads of Call of Duty developer Infinity Ward, says a settlement has been reached in the suit but that the terms of that settlement are confidential.

 "We have reached a settlement in this matter as to all parties and all claims," said Daniel Petrocelli, one of the attorneys for West and Zampella.
 "Dismissals will be filed soon."